Data General Nova: Legacy

 The Nova influenced the design of both the Xerox Alto (1973) and Apple I (1976) computers, and its architecture was the basis for the Computervision CGP (Computervision Graphics Processor) series.
-Its external design has been reported to be the direct inspiration for the front panel of the MITS Altair (1975) microcomputer.
+The Nova 2 external design the inspiration for the front panel of the MITS Altair (1975) microcomputer according to Ed Roberts, one of its designers.

 Data General followed up on the success of the original Nova with a series of faster designs.
 The Eclipse family of systems was later introduced with an extended upwardly compatible instruction set, and the MV-series further extended the Eclipse into a 32-bit architecture to compete with the DEC VAX.
 The development of the MV-series was documented in Tracy Kidder's popular 1981 book, The Soul of a New Machine.
 Data General itself would later evolve into a vendor of Intel processor-based servers and storage arrays, eventually being purchased by EMC.

-There is a diverse but ardent group of people worldwide who restore and preserve original 16-bit Data General systems.
+People worldwide restore and preserve original 16-bit Data General systems.